alexander-yu/stream/README.md

 #### EWMMoment

-EWMMoment keeps track of the global exponentially weighted moving central moment.
+EWMMoment keeps track of the global `k`-sample exponentially weighted moving sample [central moment](https://en.wikipedia.org/wiki/Central_moment).
 This uses the exponentially weighted moving average as its center of mass, and uses the same exponential weights for its power terms.

 #### Std